hashimzia/FlavorDash/README.md

 # FlavorDash

+## Milestone 2 progress notes:

+Reconsidering using react because I did not have enough time to implement it for this milestone

+For now I have implemented ESLint as part of my workflow using VSCode autoformat on save.
+It shows errors for eslint configurations and fixes fixable errors on save.
+Currently the app has a form using handlebars however this might shift to react or nextjs if I can figure out deployment through them

 ## Overview

 FlavorDash: Where Food Meets Convenience!
 Connect with nearby restaurants effortlessly, track your orders in real-time, and enjoy hassle-free menu management for restaurant owners.